“Let the lover be disgraceful, crazy,

 absentminded.
 Someone sober

 Last week, I was chatting with a friend about the following subject and which — turns out — gets me very riled up: Not appreciating our partners.
 Not wanting to spend time with them.
 Not wanting to hang out with them in bed.
 Not wanting to just free fall into nothingness with the person with whom you’ve chosen to spend an exorbitant amount of time.

-I said that if you are free to do so, and can’t stand to spend a few more moments, or an entire day or weekend, or month in bed with your partner, then you probably shouldn’t be with them.
-That if you need outside static, and can’t pause to do nothing except be with this wo / man / both then there is something fundamentally at odds in your relationship and you should probably check out.
+I said that if you are free and able to do so, but choose not to spend a few more moments, or an entire day or weekend in bed with your partner, then you probably shouldn’t be with them.
+That if you need outside static, and can’t pause to do nothing except be with this wo / man / both (because I am not here to judge), then there is something fundamentally at odds in your relationship and you should probably check out.
 But only after you have in good faith and ferociously attempted to bridge whatever divide obviously exists.

 I was told this is a bold statement.

 How?
 How is it a bold statement when sex and its own very particular language is one of the most important forms of communication between lovers?